If you are a victim of sexual discrimination, harassment or violence, we encourage you to speak with someone as soon as possible.

-Unsure about Making a Report?
+Unsure about making a report?

 If you are uncertain whether you would like to file a formal complaint, we recommend you contact a member of the RSVP Center staff to discuss the options that are available to you.
 You may also opt to contact the Title IX Coordinator.

-Levels of Confidentiality
+Levels of confidentiality

-These employees are able to speak with victims in confidence.
+These groups are able to speak with victims in confidence.
 They may report an incident that occurred at WashU for the Clery Report but they are not required to provide identifying information.
 Disclosures to these employees will not trigger an investigation into an incident against the victim’s wishes.
 They include: